bladeacer/flexcyon/README.md

 5. Input `https://github.com/bladeacer/flexcyon` and then click `Add Theme`

 ## Documentation
-A huge thanks to ReadTheDocs for hosting the documentation at https://flexcyon.readthedocs.io/en/latest
+A huge thanks to ReadTheDocs for hosting the documentation at https://flexcyon-docs.readthedocs.io/en/latest
-> This site will be deprecated in favour of https://flexcyon-docs.readthedocs.io/en/latest/
->
 > I want to keep the docs and source code separate, there are translations for Chinese and Spanish in a beta stage
+> The old documentation is now fully deprecated and its links will not work.

 ## Features